-47. (1) The Governor in Council may make rules authorising the payment out of public funds of such allowances, on such scales and in such cases, as he may think fit, to jurors attending at the High Court in criminal proceedings, in pursuance of summonses under this Act, or impanelled under the provisions of this Act:
+47. (1) The Governor acting on the advice of Cabinet may make rules authorising the payment out of public funds of such allowances, on such scales and in such cases, as he may think fit, to jurors attending at the High Court in criminal proceedings, in pursuance of summonses under this Act, or impanelled under the provisions of this Act:

-Provided that no juror shall receive any allowance out of public funds in respect of any day on which he has served on a jury impanelled and sworn for the trial of a civil proceeding.
+Provided that, no juror shall receive any allowance out of public funds in respect of any day on which he has served on a jury impanelled and sworn for the trial of a civil proceeding.